AkramElgazzar/Pizza-Sales-Dashboard/README.md

 # Pizza-Sales-Dashboard

-Here is the link to Use case: https://mavenanalytics.io/blog/maven-pizza-challenge
+Here is the link to use case: https://mavenanalytics.io/blog/maven-pizza-challenge